-FORM 10-Q (Mark one) Quarterly Report Pursuant to Section 13 or 1 5(d) of the Securities Exchange Act of 1934 For the quarterly period ended June 30, 2007 OR Transition Report Pursuant to Section 13 or 1 15(d) of the Securities Exchange Act of 1934 For the transition period from to Comm nission File Number: 000-23329 North Carolina (State or other jurisdiction of incorporation or organization) 300 Perimeter Park Drive, Suite A, Morrisville, N.C ame of registrant as specified in its charter) 56-1928817 (I.R.S.
-Employer Identification No.) 27560 (Address of principal executive offices) (Zip Code) (Registra 919-468-0399 nt's telephone number, including area code) the pre te by check mark whether the registrant (1) has filed all reported from the registrated and the registrated from the registrant (1) has filed all reported from the registrated fr te by check mark whether the registrant is a large accelerated accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check filer.
-See definition of "accelerated filer and Large Accelerated Filer ☐ Accelerated Filer 図 Non-Accelerated Fi iler □ Indicat te by check mark whether the registrant is a shell company (a s defined in Rule 12b-2 of the Exchange Act).
-Yes □ No ⊠ As of J July 31, 2007, there were 18,106,526 shares outstanding of the ne registrant's Common Stock, no par value per share.
+FORM 10 -Q (Mark One) ⊠ Quarterl y Report Pursuant to Section 13 or 15(d) of the Secur rities Exchange Act of 1934 For the qua arterly period ended September 30, 2007 OR ☐ Transitio n Report Pursuant to Section 13 or 15(d) of the Secu rities Exchange Act of 1934 For the tra nsition period from to Commission File Number : 000-23329 300 Pe (Exact name of registrant as specifi North Carolina (State or other jurisdiction of incorporation or organization) rimeter Park Drive, Suite A, Morrisville, N.C.
+56-1928817 (I.R.S.
+Employer Identification No.) 27560 (Address of principal executive offices) 919-468-0399 (Registrant's telephone number, inc (Zip Code) luding area code) onths (or for such shorter period that the registrant was required to file by Section 13 or 15(d) of the Securities Exchange Act of 1934 during e such reports), and (2) has been subject to such filing requirements for nark whether the registrant is a large accelerated filer, an accelerated fer" in Rule 12b-2 of the Exchange Act.
+(Check one): iler, or a non-accelerated filer.
+See definition of "accelerated filer and Large Accelerated Filer Accelerated Filer $oxdot$ Non-Accelerated Filer \Box Indicate by check m nark whether the registrant is a shell company (as defined in Rule 12b -2 of the Exchange Act).
+Yes □ No ⊠ As of October 31, 2 007, there were 18,106,526 shares outstanding of the registrant's Con nmon Stock, no par value per share.